 This course involves text and case study of the general laws applicable to business, covering the nature of law, courts and court procedures, contracts, real and personal property, wills, trusts, and negotiable instruments.
 This course is the first of two courses in business law and is appropriate for students intending to transfer.
-This course, when taken with BMG 122, Business Law II, provides an in-depth study of legal issues affecting business.
 Students are expected to make use of computer technologies to learn in both individual and collaborative environments using the Internet.